mapsteps/ultimate-dashboard/readme.txt

 11. Modules Screen

 == Changelog ==
+= 3.8.1 | July 24, 2024 =
-= 3.8 | June 19, 2024 =
+* Fixed: Fatal error in the WordPress admin area if "Howdy"-text was changed due to recent WordPress core update (6.1.1) = 3.8 | June 19, 2024 =
 * New: Dark Mode (PRO)
 * New: Move sub-menu items across top-level menu items in the Admin Menu Editor (PRO)